coco-serverless/coco-serverless/README.md

 ## Pre-Requisites

-You will need CoCo's fork of containerd built and running.
-To this extent you may run:
+You will need a recent version of containerd to support host-side features like the Nydus snapshotter.
+To build and install it from source you may run:

 ```bash
 inv containerd.build